Supermartingales as Radon-Nikodym densities and related measure extensions: Existence and (non)uniqueness

-We obtain a similar statement as in Theorem~\ref{T:approx}; again, the proof of the following theorem is provided in Section~\ref{s:finitely additive}. \begin{thm} Under Assumption~($\mathcal{B}$), there exists an extended F\"ollmer finitely additive measure for the extended $P$--supermartingale $\overline{Z}$.
-The extended F\"ollmer finitely additive measure is unique if and only if $\E_P[\overline{Z}_\infty] = 1$. \end{thm} Note that an extended F\"ollmer finitely additive measure for the extended $P$--supermartingale $\overline{Z}$ is automatically a F\"ollmer finitely additive measure for the $P$--supermartingale $Z$.
-As a corollary of the existence result in Theorem~\ref{T:approx2}, we make the following observation: \begin{cor} Under Assumption~($\mathcal{B}$), there exists a F\"ollmer purely finitely additive measure $Q$ for the $P$--supermartingale $Z$; to wit, there exists $Q \in \ba_1(\Omega, \F, P)$, such that \eqref{eq:QSing} holds and such that $Q^r = 0$. \end{cor} \begin{proof} Define the extended $P$--supermartingale $\overline{Z}$ as above, now with $\overline{Z}_\infty = 0$.
-The existence result in Theorem~\ref{T:approx2} then yields an extended F\"ollmer finitely additive measure $Q$ for the extended $P$--supermartingale $\overline{Z}$.
-The statement now follows from the simple observation that $\dd Q^r / \dd P \leq \dd (Q|_{\F_\infty})^r / \dd P = 0$ from \eqref{eq:QSing2} with $\rho = \infty$. \end{proof} Note that Corollary~\ref{C:3.9} includes the case that $Z$ is a uniformly integrable $P$--local martingale; for example, consider $Z_t = 1$ for all $t \geq 0$.
-As a consequence, Corollary~\ref{C:3.9} illustrates that a sequence of probability measures, given on the sigma algebras $\F_t$ for all $t \geq 0$, cannot uniquely be extended to the sigma algebra $\bigvee_{t \geq \infty} \F_t$ within the class of finitely additive probability measures; however, uniqueness holds within the class of countably additive probability measures due to a pi-lambda argument.
-We elaborate further on this point by discussing the case of the Lebesgue measure on $[0,1]$ in Appendix~\ref{A:E}.
+\begin{pf} Define the extended $P$-supermartingale $\overline{Z}$ as above, now with \mbox{$\overline{Z}_\infty= 0$}.
+The existence result in Theorem~\ref{Tapprox2} then yields an extended F\"ollmer finitely additive measure $Q$ for the extended $P$-supermartingale $\overline{Z}$.
+The statement now follows from the simple observation that $\dd Q^r / \dd P \leq \dd(Q\mid _{\F_\infty })^r / \dd P = 0$ from~(\ref{eqQSing2}) with~$\rho= \infty$. \end{pf} Note that Corollary~\ref{C39} includes the case that $Z$ is a uniformly integrable \mbox{$P$-}local martingale; for example, consider $Z_t = 1$ for all $t \geq0$.
+As a consequence, Corollary~\ref{C39} illustrates that a sequence of probability measures, given on the sigma algebras $\F_t$ for all $t \geq0$, cannot uniquely be extended to the sigma algebra $\F_\infty$ within the class of finitely additive probability measures; however, uniqueness holds within the class of countably additive probability measures due to a \mbox{pi-lambda} argument.
+We elaborate further on this point by discussing the case of the Lebesgue measure on $[0,1]$ in Appendix~\ref{AE}.